danielmoi/aquarium/notes/04-04-interfaces.md

 }
 ```

-This leaves us with errors because have to IMPLEMENT the ABSTRACT PROPERTY
+This leaves us with errors because HAVE to IMPLEMENT the ABSTRACT PROPERTY
 "color".

 ```kotlin